quantumjot/impy-tools/README.md

-MATLAB - MATLAB scripts and functions to manipulated Octopus data streams IJ_Octopus - An ImageJ (Python) plugin to import Octopus streams
+MATLAB - MATLAB scripts and functions to manipulated Octopus data streams IJ_Octopus - An ImageJ (Python) plugin to import Octopus streams IJ_Classifier - An ImageJ (Python) plugin to generate training data for classifiers